Guillaume Le Vasseur de Beauplan: General Map of Ukraine

+Description of Ukraine

-He wrote Description des contrés du Royaume de Pologne, which was published in 1651.
-It was renamed Description d'Ukranie, when the second edition was released in 1651.
-Two more editions were published in 1660 and 1861.
-The book was the first book published that provided a geographical, economic, and demographic description of Ukraine.
-By 1832 it had been translated into five languages.
-It remains in print today.
+Beauplan wrote the Description des contrés du Royaume de Pologne ("Description of the Kingdom of Poland's Lands"), which was published in 1651.
+It was renamed Description d'Ukranie ("Description of Ukraine"), when the second, revised edition was released in 1660.
+The book became the best-known and most frequently re-edited and translated 17th-century source that provided a geographical, economic, cultural, societal and demographic description of Ukraine.
 In the book, Ukraine was described as a territory between Muscovy and Transylvania.
+At least 26 editions in at least nine different languages were published from 1651 to 1981.
+It has seen ongoing prints ever since.